What Are the Common Types of Injuries After a Car Accident?

 Can I File a Wrongful Death Lawsuit?

 Georgia law notes that immediate family members can initiate a wrongful death action after losing a loved one.
 For example, the decedent’s spouse can seek recovery for “the full life of the decedent.”
-If the decedent did not have a spouse, then their children or parents may initiate legal proceedings.
+If the decedent was unmarried, their children or parents may initiate legal proceedings.

 Should I Hire a Car Accident Lawyer?